SSNssn123/AMM/README.md

-Model
+# Model
-This is the model of AM-MHENet.
+This is the model of WCT-MCFNet.

-Data
+# Data
-If the link doesn't work, please contact the author.
+The data supporting the findings of this study are available from the author upon reasonable request.

-Email: 20221100441@imut.edu.cn or 1909992592@qq.com
+Email: 20231100459@imut.edu.cn or 3489274842@qq.com

-Phone: +86-199-6643-8400
+Phone: +86-182-4725-5233

-The handled data link Link.

-The initial data link Link.